jeffponce/jeffponce.github.io/2020-07-01-Marketing Dashboards.md

 * Total Sales: We can use this to see what is selling the highest, where are we getting the highest sales, etc.
 * Average Sale: Good indicator of the type of customers.
 Do they buy few expensive items, or a lot of inexpensive items?
-* Number of Customers: Good when analysing territories and seeing where we are getting the most traction for our products/service.
+* Number of Customers: Good when analysing territories and seeing where we are getting the most traction for our products/service. <br />

 Here we have a standard bar chart showing Total Sales seperated by the Category of items.
 We will be using this graph as a filter to dig deeper into the data.
 As we can see in this sample data, sales of handmade items account for a bulk of the sales for this company.